unbelievableflavour/Cotton/README.md

 1. Download and install the requirements above.
 2. Download [the latest version of Cotton](https://github.com/unbelievableflavour/Cotton/releases) `zip` file.
 3. Extract it in the projects folder your choosing.
 4. Open the `simple.code-workspace` file.
-When it asks "do you want to install recommended plugins?" you say yes and do so.
+When it asks "do you want to install recommended plugins?" you say yes and do so. ( This will give acces to to features like compile tasks, automatic Lua formatting, etc.)
 5. You are now ready to work in the project!

 ### IMPORTANT FOR WINDOWS